+I designed our module so that the mating surface was proud of the rest of the module on each end and used a solder process to seal the module.
 Rather than use an iron to solder we used a Seven Associates single turn inductive heater with the module held in vertical position so you could see the end under a microscope.
-A solder pre form was placed in the groove designed for this purpose and the heater start button pressed.
+A solder preform was placed in the groove designed for this purpose and the heater start button pressed.
 In a few seconds the solder sealed the module.
 The module would then be leak tested using Helium.
 Helium is the smallest molecule available for leak testing, Hydrogen is a diatomic gas and has a module that's almost twice as big as Helium.
-Helium leaks out of balloons much easier than hydrogen, that's why mylar helium balloons stay aloft much longer than rubber ones.
+Helium leaks out of balloons much easier than hydrogen, that's why Mylar helium balloons stay aloft much longer than rubber ones.

 Rucker & Kolls and Micromanulipator were the common analytical probe stations that we used a lot.
 These have a level horseshoe ring that moves up and down relative to the chuck.
 A stereo zoom microscope and an illuminator would complete the station, plus the probes and test equipment.
 The micrometer head sets the down height of the horseshoe.
 The black knobs on either side raise or lower the horseshoe.
 You can see a double sided socket for a plug-in PCB below the horseshoe and there were (are?) companies that would make up probe cards with the tips where you wanted them so you could use either a plug-in card or individual probes mounted on magnetic mounts, each with it's own positioner.
 The knurled knobs in the front are the X-Y stage adjustments.
 The black knob at the very front is for stage rotation.

 We had a number of different modules in our product line including switches, comb generators, limiters and detectors.
 A need came up for a combined limiter detector for a classified military program related to Vietnam.
 This was for a Quick Reaction Contract (QRC).
 These contracts typically carried a government priority rating of DX-A7 or DX-A2).
 This meant that we could get our orders delivered before any civilian got his parts and it also meant that the program was watched very closely.